 Following attendance throughout a 9-week trial, obtained judgment for the Canadian equivalent of $820,000 US in a sale-of-business commission case (co-counsel with Howard A. Mickelson, Q.C.). [reasons for judgment]

-Geoffrey is the youngest son of life bencher William M. Trotter, Q.C. (ret'd), and was raised on the family farm and woodlot in Courtenay, B.C.
+Geoffrey was raised on a family farm and woodlot on Vancouver Island.
+He learned to think like a lawyer from his father who was a civil litigator, Queen's Counsel, and a life bencher.
 Geoffrey was enrolled in the French Immersion program for ten years, and excelled in chess, drama, and classical guitar.
 Geoffrey studied International Relations (Economy and Development) at the University of British Columbia (UBC) on full scholarship, graduating in 2004.
 Geoffrey then studied law at UBC, graduating in 2007 in the top 15% of his class, and earning multiple awards including the Panvini Law Scholarship and the Bruce H McColl Memorial Prize in Human Rights.
 A paper he authored was published in the Saskatchewan Law Review in August 2007 shortly after his graduation.